J0hnny1911/telegram-kybot/README.md

 Take a look at the example module in the <code>modules</code> folder.
 It should be self-explanatory.
 If it isn't, don't write a module.

 ### Disclaimer
-I'm releasing this as GPL v2, don't be a dick etc etc.
+I'm releasing this as WTFPL.
 Otherwise, I'm not a good coder.
 I just like to tinker with shit.
 If you burn your house down with this code, you're a fucking retard and it's your own fault.